 “Letting go means to come to the realization that some people are part of your history, but not your destiny.” — Steve Maraboli

-But if you suspect that the poorly deemed decision or opinion has begun to negatively define you and this definition cannot be revised — it may be time to seriously reconsider your surroundings.
+But if you suspect that the poorly deemed decision or opinion has begun to negatively define you and that definition cannot be revised — it may be time to seriously reconsider your surroundings.

 When a narrative appears set in stone, it can become an unhealthy place.
 Ultimately, you should be surrounded by those who see the best in you (and you in them).